-There are three, one which I might like [and subsequently bought], Edible and Medicinal Plants, published in 1994 by Harper Collins, with lovely illustrations by Evelyn Dean.
-Shoots and Green of Early Spring looks worthwhile too, is self-published and features Steve's own decent drawings and not-great quality photographs...
+There are three; Edible and Medicinal Plants, published in 1994 by Harper Collins, with lovely illustrations by Evelyn Dean.
+Shoots and Green of Early Spring looks worthwhile too, is self-published and features Steve's own decent drawings, plus a vegan cookbook.

 Then we waited a bit more while the books were packed and put into a faraway car.